sokolov980/guides/explore-guides/there-is-no-private-email/README.md

 Email cannot provide full privacy or anonymity.
 Even the most security-focused providers must be trusted at multiple layers: application, infrastructure, and policy.
 Encryption mitigates risk but does not eliminate it.

-For users who require operational security, encrypted messengers such as [Briar](https://briarproject.org/how-it-works) or Matrix should be preferred.
-For others, privacy-oriented email services such as ProtonMail or Tuta can meaningfully reduce exposure if users understand their limits.
+For users who require operational security, encrypted messengers such as [Briar](https://briarproject.org/how-it-works) or [Matrix](https://matrix.org/docs/chat_basics/matrix-for-im/) should be preferred.
+For others, privacy-oriented email services such as [ProtonMail](https://proton.me/mail) or [Tuta](https://tuta.com/secure-email) can meaningfully reduce exposure if users understand their limitations.

-Absolute privacy does not exist in email.
-What can exist is an informed trade-off between usability, trust, and control.